piyuaryan/SalesForcaster/README.md

-# RescueCupcakes
+# SalesForecaster

-RescueCupcakes is a reporting and forcasting tool for Bakers (Food Industries) developed using Java Spring, Hibernate/JPA and Bootstrap etc.
+SalesForecaster is a Sale predicting and forecasting tool for Restaurants (Food Industries) developed using Java Spring, Hibernate/JPA and Bootstrap etc.

 Requirements:
   JDK 1.8 or above